Daikaku-ji: Pond and garden

 The Ōsawa Pond is older than the temple itself.
 It is an artificial lake of 2.4 hectares that was created by Emperor Saga, either during his reign (809-823) or between his retirement from power and his death in 842.
 The pond is supposed to reflect the outlines of Dongting Lake in China, which has a special significance in Chinese culture.
 It was an imperial garden of the style known as chisen-shuyu: a garden meant to be seen from a boat, similar to the Imperial Chinese garden of the period.
 The lake was created by damming a stream which came from the Nakoso waterfall.
-At the north end of the pond are two islands, one large and one small - the small island being known as Chrysanthmum Island.
+At the north end of the pond are two islands, one large and one small - the small island being known as Chrysanthemum Island.
 Between the two islands are several small rocky islets, meant to resemble Chinese junks at anchor.
 On a hillside north of the lake is what appears to be a dry cascade (karedaki), a kind of Japanese rock garden or zen garden, where a real waterfall is suggested by a composition of stones.

 The garden was celebrated in the poetry of the period.
 A poem by Ki no Tomonori in an anthology from the period, the Kokinshū, described the Kiku-shima, or island of chrysanthemums, found in the Ōsawa pond.